-- The U.S. Department of Health and Human Services Nursing Scholarship Program – Sponsored by the federal government, this program provides scholarship-for-service opportunities for nursing students at all levels of their education.
+- NURSE Corps Scholarship Program – Sponsored by the federal government, this program provides scholarship-for-service opportunities for nursing students at all levels of their education.
 Applicants must commit to a minimum of 2 years service at a designated Critical Shortage Facility following graduation.

 Those wishing to learn more about the availability of scholarships for undergraduate nursing students will find more extensive information in our dedicated section on Nursing Scholarships for Undergraduates.

 When the federal government began to earmark funds for the support of national nursing programs, one of the major goals was to increase the availability and expertise of nursing faculty at the the nations universities and colleges.
 Beyond the shortage of qualified nurses in the field, lies an equal shortage of teaching professionasl to train the next generation of nursing students.
 Subsequently many scholarship programs are dedicated to graduate level students who are pursuing degrees that will put them at the forefront of both practical nursing, and the education of new nurses.